 This story begins a millisecond after Book I, when not hundreds of thousands or thirty years in the past.
 In alternating chapters we read the first person accounts of two Co-tagonists in Iraq; Emit Archer who heads a sniper team in the South and Agent Emvee; a female CIA agent in Northern Iraq posing as a Nun in a monastery.

 This prequel to Book I helixes Emit's past mythically with the Cotagonist; a gifted daughter of a high level diplomat/soldier who was tossed out of the Girl Scouts for singing a Sumerian incantation instead of "Supercalifragilisticexpialidocious" like the other "Brownieshirts."
-We follow this feisty and "ethnically exotic nerd girl" with more Black Belts and Marksmanship Medals than pop culture references become a sharpened tool for CIA.
+We follow this feisty and "ethnically exotic nerd girl"—with more Black Belts and Marksmanship Medals than pop culture references—become a sharpened tool for CIA.
+And then some.

 The Meta-Story & Ghost-Writer